A A A

-Financial Secretary Paul Chan on Wednesday said Hong Kong would raise stamp duty rates to levels ranging from 4.25 percent to 6.5 percent for residential property transactions valued above HK$100 million, in a bid to raise additional revenue.
+Financial Secretary Paul Chan on Wednesday said Hong Kong would raise stamp duty for residential property transactions valued at HK$100 million or more to up to 6.5 percent, in a bid to raise additional revenue.

 This would affect about 0.3 percent of the overall residential property transactions, but was estimated to bring in extra revenue of HK$1 billion each year.